gmi7a/Extended-Bugfixed-HL-clientonly/README.md

 This project is based on tmp64's BugfixedHL-Rebased project (https://github.com/tmp64/BugfixedHL-Rebased/)

-- Removed Bunnyhop speed cap entirely (cl_bhopcap still exists but is useless now), Bunnyhopping now in servers with uncapped bunnyhop speed eliminates the micro delay causes by the client's PM_PreventMegaBunnyJumping function inside pm_shared.cpp, like the OpenAG Client (https://github.com/YaLTeR/OpenAG)
+- Removed Bunnyhop speed cap entirely (cl_bhopcap still exists but is useless now), Bunnyhopping now in servers with uncapped bunnyhop speed eliminates the micro delay caused by the client's PM_PreventMegaBunnyJumping function inside pm_shared.cpp, like the OpenAG Client (https://github.com/YaLTeR/OpenAG)

 - Added +jumpbug, hold to the key bound to +jumpbug, ducks midair - automatically unducks and jumps in the exact 2 units above the ground eliminating fall damage and fall sound (if there was no horizontal velocity), it is not 100% guaranteed because for a 100% chance of triggering, host_framerate needs to be adjusted which is not possible in multiplayer, consider highering framerate if possible and increase rate - cmdrate - etc.., it has an estimated chance of 70% successrate depending on several factors.